bhargavmodak/streamlit-google-oauth/docs/chapter2.md

 > What happens when webbrowser is used?
 A browser is started on the computer on which the python application is running.
 But there is no browser on streamlit cloud and even if there was, it would be the wrong computer.

-[Ultimately, the solution](https://discuss.streamlit.io/t/programmatically-send-user-to-a-web-page-with-no-click/21904/7) is to use simple HTML like this:
+[Another solution by user Adamih](https://discuss.streamlit.io/t/programmatically-send-user-to-a-web-page-with-no-click/21904/7) is to use simple HTML like this:

 ```python
 def nav_to(url):